social-protocols/social-protocols.github.io/content/post/deliberative-consensus-protocols/index.md

 The integration of a truthtelling protocol such as the Bayesian Truth Serum with a deliberative protocol such as the Global Brain Algorithm can produce an equilibrium at **informed honesty**, where users maximize their influence on the platform by voting according to their *honest opinion given the information that has been shown to them*.

-This is the opposite of the effect of many social media algorithms, which create an equilibrium on **dishonest conformity**: where users intentionally ignore reason and nuance in favor of posts that are rewarded because they are easily recognized as conforming to the biases and dogmas of the group.
+This is the opposite of the effect of many social media algorithms, which create an equilibrium on **dishonest conformity**: where people are rewarded for posts that are easily recognized as conforming to the biases and dogmas of the group, even if that requires ignoring nuance and reason.

-## Correcting for Bias using Machine Learning
+## 3) Correcting for Bias using Machine Learning

 However, even if all members of a group are honest and informed of the most convincing information and arguments posted by other users, the result will still depend on who you ask, because people have different core values, belief systems, and preferences.
 And because participation in online discussions is necessarily optional, votes will often be a biased sample of the opinions of the group.